 Note: The sourdough starter should be as thick as thick pancake batter, or about 50% flour, 50% water.
 We usually remove half the starter and feed both halves with equal amounts of flour and water, by weight, then wait for it to bubble up (about 4 hours) then put one jar back in the refrigerator for another week.
 The extra sourdough starter can be given to a friend or used in a recipe like this one.

-Then rubbing the cold butter in with your fingers until the mixture is crumbly and sticks together if you press it between your fingers.
+Then, add the butter and rub the cold butter in with your fingers until the mixture is crumbly and sticks together if you press it between your fingers.
 You may use a mixer if you wish.
+Set crumbs aside.

 To make the cake, place the sourdough starter in a bowl.